Code-Institute-Submissions/mysan91-MS3_/README.md

 * Heroku
   Used for hosting my full stack app.

-Requests and flash messages.
 * Jquery

-JQuery was used for materialize features that needed javascript.
+  *  JQuery was used for materialize features that needed javascript.

+* Gitpod
+  * The Gitpod is used to develop the project.

+* Git
+  * The Git was used for cersion control to commit and push to github.

-* Materialize CSS
+* Github
+  * The Github is used to develop the project.